mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

 Likewise, there are some limitations in the verification methodology that need to be addressed.
 Whilst I do believe that the verification proofs are strong for the circuits we were able to prove, there are a number of circuits that I was unable to prove, mainly those that use sequential logic.
 The main issue is an unexpected result when injecting numerous faults into the circuit.
-As shown in Figure #TODO("figure"), after a certain number of faults, even an unmitigated circuit (without any TMR at all!) is apparently able to mitigate 100% of the injected faults.
+As shown in @fig:notdfftmr, after a certain number of faults, even an unmitigated circuit (without any TMR at all!) is apparently able to mitigate 100% of the injected faults.
 This is a result that should not be possible, and is likely a methodological error caused by the sheer number of faults being introduced into a small circuit cancelling each other out.
 Likewise, however,